 - Three letters of recommendation

-- Through the online application, applicants will provide contact information for each of their recommenders.
-The recommenders will then be sent an email with direction and log-in information on where they can upload letters of recommendation.
+- During the application process, an applicant is asked to provide contact information for three recommenders.
+The recommenders submitting letters on your behalf should do so electronically through our application system.
+The recommenders will be sent an email with direction and log-in information on where they can upload letters of recommendation.
+Be sure to mark ‘Yes’ for the online submission question on the Provider Input Form.

 - Resident Affidavit